rjweis/Pulling-Airline-Data-with-SQL/README.md

 ```
 ![q3 image](https://github.com/rjweis/sql-queries/blob/master/q3.PNG)

-There we have it!
 We can use `flight_number` for both legs to visually verify that each row is unique.
 For instance, in rows 1 and 2 the first leg is identical, but the second leg is different.

 But, if we look closer, **we can see that `lay_over_wait` column wasn't created in the way we intended.** The wait should actually be the amount of time between 12:39 a.m. and 6:30 p.m., which would be about 18 hours.
-However, these columns were processed as integers, so the wait was actually computed as 1830 - 39, which gives us our results of 1791.
-1791 minutes would be nearly 30 hours, which is a *very* long wait and violates our where clause `f.day = 1` for both legs of the trip.
+However, these columns were not processed as time variables, so the wait was actually computed as 1830 - 39, which gives us our result of 1,791.
+1,791 minutes would be nearly 30 hours, which is a *very* long wait and violates our where clause `f.day = 1` for both legs of the trip.

 After searching all over [sqlite.org](https://www.sqlite.org/) and [Stack Overflow](https://stackoverflow.com/), it seems that fixing this type of issue isn't a strong suit of SQLite.
 We still can pull this off, though!
 The best solution I've been able to come up with is to duplicate the flights table, insert a colon in the `scheduled_departure` and `scheduled_arrival` columns, and then use `julianday()` to calculate the `lay_over_wait_time`.
 Going into further detail is beyond the scope of this markdown, but feel free to share any other solutions to solve this problem a little more elegantly.